PaddlePaddle/book/serve/README.md

 | sparse | [i, i, ...] | [[i, i, ...], [i, i, ...], ...] | [[[i, i, ...], [i, i, ...], ...], [[i, i, ...], [i, i, ...], ...], ...] |
 | sparse | [[i, f], [i, f], ... ] | [[[i, f], [i, f], ... ], ...] | [[[[i, f], [i, f], ... ], ...], ...]

-In that table, `i` stands for a `int` value and `f` stands for a `float` value.
+In the table, `i` stands for a `int` value and `f` stands for a `float` value.

 What `data_type` should be used is decided by the training topology.
 For example,

 * For image data, they are usually a plain dense vector, we flatten the image into a vector.
-The pixels of that image are usually normalized in `[-1.0, 1.0]` or `[0.0, 1.0]`(it depends on each neural network.).
+The pixel values of that image are usually normalized in `[-1.0, 1.0]` or `[0.0, 1.0]`(depends on each neural network).

     ```text
     +-------+